ssanj/Scuggest/README.md

 Here are a few ways to install Scuggest on your system.

-Although [Scuggest has been submitted to Package Control](https://github.com/wbond/package_control_channel/pull/5754), it still hasn't been merged.
-Until then please use one of the solutions outlined below.
-Once it has been merged, please install it directly through [Package Control](https://packagecontrol.io/packages/Scuggest).
+1. Install it directly through [Package Control](https://packagecontrol.io/packages/Scuggest).

-1. Git clone the Scuggest repository into your Packages directory:
+2. Git clone the Scuggest repository into your Packages directory:

     ```git clone git@github.com:ssanj/Scuggest.git```

-2. Download the [latest release](https://github.com/ssanj/Scuggest/releases) source code and extract it to the Packages directory.
+3. Download the [latest release](https://github.com/ssanj/Scuggest/releases) source code and extract it to the Packages directory.

 > The Packages directory is located at: